HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-v2-wip.md

 * `.write` ⇒ `.cud`
 * `.*` ⇒ `.cruds`

-Scope requests with undefined or out of order interactions SHALL be ignored.
+Scope requests with undefined or out of order interactions MAY be ignored, replaced with server default scopes, or rejected.
 For example, a request of `.dus` is not a defined scope request.
 This policy is to prevent misinterpretation of scopes with other conventions (e.g., interpreting `.read` as `.rd` and granting extraneous delete permissions).

 ### Batches and Transactions

 SMART 2.0 does not define specific scopes for [batch or transaction](http://hl7.org/fhir/http.html#transaction) interactions.
 These system-level interactions are simply convience wrappers for other interactions.
 As such, batch and transaction requests should be validated based on the actual requests within them.

-#### Batch Details

-Batches include discrete requests which are individually processed.
-Per [Batch Processing Rules](http://hl7.org/fhir/http.html#brules), as long as the batch is accepted and processed, the server SHOULD respond with `200` OK.
-Within the response bundle, any requests failed because they are outside of granted scopes MAY/SHOULD be marked with a response code of `403` Forbidden.

-#### Transaction Details

-Transactions must be accepted or rejected as a single request.
-If a request within the transaction falls outside granted scopes, the server MAY/SHOULD return an [OperationOutcome](http://hl7.org/fhir/operationoutcome.html) with an issue code of [forbidden](http://hl7.org/fhir/codesystem-issue-type.html#issue-type-forbidden).
+### Scope Equivalence

+Multiple scopes compounded or expanded are equivalent to each other.
+E.g., `Observation.rs` is interchangeable with `Observation.r Observation.s`.
+In order to reduce token size, it is recomended that scopes be factored to their shortest form.

+Note that multiple requests for the same scope MAY be ignored or rejected.

 ### Finer-grained resource constraints using search parameters